-Our 2008 Annual Report on Form 10-K, containing our consolidated financial statements, is available on the Internet at www.proxyvote.com and if you chose to receive a printed copy of our proxy materials, including our 2008 Annual Report on Form 10-K. The 2008 Annual Report on Form 10-K is not incorporated in this Proxy Statement and is not deemed to be a part of the proxy solicitation material.
+Our 2009 Annual Report on Form 10-K, containing our consolidated financial statements, is available on the Internet at www.proxyvote.com.
+The 2009 Annual Report on Form 10-K is not incorporated in this Proxy Statement and is not deemed to be a part of the proxy solicitation material.

-Any beneficial or record owner of our securities on the Record Date of April 16, 2009 may request and receive without charge a copy of our 2008 Annual Report on Form 10-K, including the consolidated financial statements and financial statement schedules thereto.
-Such request should be in writing and addressed to: Spanish Broadcasting System, Inc., 2601 South Bayshore Drive, PH II, Coconut Grove, Florida 33133, Attention: Melanie M. Montenegro, Corporate Counsel.
+Any beneficial or record owner of our securities on the Record Date of April 16, 2010 may request and receive without charge a copy of our 2009 Annual Report on Form 10-K, including the consolidated financial statements and financial statement schedules thereto.
+Such request should be in writing and addressed to: Spanish Broadcasting System, Inc., 2601 South Bayshore Drive, PH 2, Coconut Grove, Florida 33133, Attention: Melanie M. Montenegro, Corporate Counsel.